What are vaccines?

 A vaccine, or immunization, schedule lists which vaccines are recommended for different groups of people.
 It includes who should get the vaccines, how many doses they need, and when they should get them.
 In the United States, the Centers for Disease Control and Prevention (CDC) publishes the vaccine schedule.

 It's important for both children and adults to get their vaccines according to the schedule.
 Following the schedule allows them to get protection from the diseases at exactly the right time.

-- Get Shots to Protect Your Health (Adults Ages 19 to 49) (Office of Disease Prevention and Health Promotion) Also in Spanish
+- Get Vaccines to Protect Your Health (Adults Ages 19 to 49) (Office of Disease Prevention and Health Promotion) Also in Spanish

 - Vaccine Basics (Department of Health and Human Services)

 - Vaccines for Adults (Mayo Foundation for Medical Education and Research) Also in Spanish